matjaz99/simple-logger/README.md

 </dependency>
 ```

-Older jar files (v1) are stored in dist directory.

 ### Usage

-Create new SimpleLogger object, set filename and start logging:
+In Java create new `SimpleLogger` object, set filename and start logging:

 ```java
 SimpleLogger logger = new SimpleLogger("./test.log");